 Java API for XML Binding (JAXB) is an acronym that stands for Java Architecture for XML Binding.
-Marshalling and Unmarshalling Java Objects are used both on the client and server side.
+Marshalling and Unmarshalling in Java Objects are used both on the client and server side.
 It enables you to write Java objects into XML and read them back as objects.
 Simply said, it allows you to convert Java objects into XML and vice-versa.

-JAXB was designed to simplify the process of connecting Java programs with XML data and processing functions.
 JAXB makes it simple for Java developers to include XML data and processing operations in their applications by allowing them to bind XML schemas to Java representations.
-In this article, we are providing complete information about Marshalling and Unmarshalling Java Objects using JAXB.

 Unmarshalling (reading) XML instance documents into Java content is handled by JAXB, before marshaling (writing) Java content back into XML instance documents.
-It also enables you to create XML schemas from Java objects.

 JAXB – Marshalling/UnMarshaling (Convert Object <—> XML)